 This may sound strange, but I’ve never really wanted to be ‘happy’.
 The idea of sitting comatose on a rocker recliner watching Married at First Sight being content with the world, I don’t find that appealing.

-Instead I’d rather be passionate, curious, inspired and question, challenge, learn and grow.
+Instead I’d rather be passionate, curious, inspired and to question, challenge, learn and grow.

-It’s taken me a long time to realise I’d fallen into the same silly idea of what happiness is supposed to be, along with everyone else.
+It had taken me a long time to realise that for most of my life, I’d fallen into the silly idea of what happiness is supposed to be, along with everyone else.

 The belief that if you’re not feeling wonderful, then something must be wrong.
 Or worse still you must work towards being happy.
 Like it’s some sort of goal.

-I’m learning that when I stop resisting life and just allow it to flow, I’m much happier in my own way and I feel more alive.
+I’m learning that when I stop resisting life and just allow it to flow, I feel more alive.

 When I don’t resist life, life doesn’t resist me.
 In fact, it nourishes me.

 I just have to turn up, show up and be open.
 It doesn’t always work as I get easily distracted by bright and shiny objects but it’s better than waiting to be happy sometime later on and missing out on world of adventure and learning right here and now.